Getting started with Python SDK

 Create an asset hierarchy

 CDF organizes digital information about the physical world.
-Assets are digital representations of physical objects or groups of objects, and assets are organized into an asset hierarchy.
+Assets are digital representations of physical objects or groups of objects and are organized into an asset hierarchy.
 For example, an asset can represent a water pump which is part of a subsystem on an oil rig.

 To create a root asset (an asset without a parent), omit the parent ID when you post the asset to the API.
 To make an asset a child of an existing asset, you must specify a parent ID.